javacook/proxifier/README.md

     Proxifier.assertAllGettersInvoked(hundPx, "getRasse", "gewicht");

 #### Enable / disable
-Obviousely, the proxification costs additional time.
+Obviousely, the proxification costs additional execution time.
 To avoid this the proxification can be disabled (it is enabled by default) globaly by setting

     Proxifier.enabled = false;